Johnnyboy-24/LP-Solver/README.md

 In order to solve a problem its path needs to be passed:
 * -p : pass the path to the problem.txt

+## Syntax
+The program can read problems defined according to the LP-Solve Syntax.
+For further information please refer to [LP-Solve guide](http://lpsolve.sourceforge.net/5.5/lp_solve.htm).

 Following parameters can be used:
 * -h : get's the USER GUIDE
 * -d : set the Number of decimals in the result (default= 2)